GDQuest/website/content/news/2018/12/blender-power-sequencer-1.2-out/index.md

 categories = ["news"]
 date = "2018-12-27T10:32:04+09:00"
 description = "This is the biggest update to our Free Blender VSE plugin for content creators.
-Tons of new features and improvements are waiting for you!" tags = ["blender vse", "blender power sequencer", "blender sequencer addon", "blender vse plugin", "video sequence editor", "blender sequencer", "blender 3d", "free blender plugin", "blender addon", "video editing", "open source"] title = "Blender Power Sequencer 1.2 is Out"
+Tons of new features and improvements are waiting for you!" keywords = ["blender vse", "blender power sequencer", "blender sequencer addon", "blender vse plugin", "video sequence editor", "blender sequencer", "blender 3d", "free blender plugin", "blender addon", "video editing", "open source"] title = "Blender Power Sequencer 1.2 is Out"

 [[resources]]